issacb2/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Data_access_matrix.md

 # Data Access Matrix

 Data submitters and downloaders have access to different files in the GDC system at different times.
 Below is a matrix that describes when particular types of files are available to download for specific types of users.
-Green indicates the specified users has access.
+Green indicates the specified user has access.
 Blue indicates the specified user does not have access.

 [![GDC Submission Dashboard Page](images/data_access_matrix_05202019.png)](images/data_access_matrix_05202019.png "Click to see the full image.")